-- d.
-Species proposed and the maturity at the time of planting; - The maintenance of view shafts towards The Remarkables, Peninsula Hill, Walter and Cecil Peaks; - f.
-Long term management and maintenance considerations; - g.
-Integration with adjoining land uses; - Public access including walkways and cycle links; - i.
-The protection of the state highway from shading or glare; - j.
+- Species proposed and the maturity at the time of planting; - The maintenance of view shafts towards The Remarkables, Peninsula Hill, Walter and Cecil Peaks; - c.
+Long term management and maintenance considerations; - d.
+Integration with adjoining land uses; - e.
+Public access including walkways and cycle links; - f.
+The protection of the state highway from shading or glare;

+g.
 The protection of vehicle sight lines and any roading authority signs in relation to the State Highway.